ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 ----------------------------------
 Application can use this operation to view events from all devices, view events from a device type or to view events for a specific device.

-Refer to the Historical Event Retrieval section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Historical Event Retrieval section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 View events from all devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~